Clinical Mental Health Counseling

 Dr. Tina Sacin

-Community counseling views and treats individuals, couples, and families seeking counseling and/or psychotherapeutic assistance from a strength based perspective that is culturally responsive and competent in relation to the context of the larger community.
-The Master of Science program in Community Counseling provides academic and experiential training needed to prepare and develop students for the Licensed Professional Counseling licensure (LPC).
+Clinical Mental Health counseling views and treats individuals, couples, and families seeking counseling and/or psychotherapeutic assistance from a strength based perspective that is culturally responsive and competent in relation to the context of the larger community.
+The Master of Science program in Clinical Mental Health Counseling provides academic and experiential training needed to prepare and develop students for the Licensed Professional Counseling licensure (LPC).
 To be admitted to the community counseling program the applicant must successfully complete a personal interview process with the faculty.
-Careful attention will be given to previous work experience, academic background, scholarship, interpersonal skills and commitment to the field of Mental Health Counseling.
-Note, the program is moving towards curriculum in Clinical Mental Health Counseling by 2014.
+Careful attention will be given to previous work experience, academic background, scholarship, interpersonal skills and commitment to the field of mental health counseling.

 Graduates find employment as mental health counselors and work for a variety of agencies.
 Crisis clinics, correctional settings, schools, public community mental health facilities, and private practices also hire mental health counselors.